-Professor Nicholas Mays is Professor of Health Policy in the Department of Health Services Research and Policy at the London School of Hygiene and Tropical Medicine where he has been since 2003.
+Professor Nicholas Mays is Professor of Health Policy in the Department of Health Services Research and Policy at the London School of Hygiene & Tropical Medicine where he has been since 2003.

-Nicholas has a background in social policy, policy analysis and health care policy evaluation.
+Nicholas has a background in social policy, policy analysis and health policy evaluation.

-He has experience as a policy advisor in Government, having been Principal Health Policy Advisor in the New Zealand Treasury, 1998-2003.
-He continues to advise the New Zealand Ministry of Health and New Zealand Treasury on health system strategy.
-From 1994 to 1998 he was Director of Health Services Research at The King's Fund, London.
+As well as spells in the NHS, he has experience as a policy advisor in central government, having been Principal Health Policy Advisor in the New Zealand Treasury, 1998-2003.
+He continues to advise the New Zealand Ministry of Health and New Zealand Treasury on health system strategy and organisation.

-Overall, Nicholas has 30 years' experience in health services research and policy evaluation.
+Overall, Nicholas has over 40 years' experience in health services research, policy evaluation and analysis.